-You might remember that today is the day I leave on my dream-fulfilling musical excursion to a flute masterclass in Holland.
-In fact, as you’re reading this, I’m probably sitting in an airport concourse or trying to sleep in an uncomfortable coach seat.
+You might remember that I was about to leave on my dream-fulfilling musical excursion to a flute masterclass in Holland.
+In fact, as you’re reading this, I’m preparing diligently to return for a 2nd course of study.

-I was very satisfied with the instrument I’d been playing.
-That flute and I’ve been through thick and thin together for the last 22 years.
+At the time I was very satisfied with the instrument I’d been playing.
+That flute and I had been through thick and thin together for the last 22 years.
 But when I picked up that shiny new instrument and blew just 8 or 10 notes — and they rang so clear and alarmingly beautiful above the din of 23k drum corps fans shopping — I realized how much my current flute had been holding me back.

 And from that tiny moment in time, I became obsessed with the idea of upgrading my instrument on the way to improving my playing technique, and ultimately my performance.